CSCD01/team_04-project/deliverable/4/unit_testing.md

 Note that this test is very similar to the above unit test.

 Firstly, we plot a linear function with errorbars of 0.5 (each side) for each point.
-However, we change the errorbar at the point at `x = 1` to `nan`.
+However, we change the errorbar at the point at `x = 1` to `inf`.

 ```
 def test_errorbar_inf_symbol():